Table of Contents

 The submission instructions are available on the Wiki.
 Like ASST0, you will be submitting the git repository bundle via CSE's give system.
 For ASST1, the submission system will do a test build and run a simple test to confirm your bundle at least compiles.
 It does not exhaustively test you submission

 Don't ignore the submission system!
-If your submission fails the simple test in the submission process, you may not receive any marks.
+If your submission fails the simple tests in the submission process, you may not receive any marks.

 To submit your bundle:

 % cd ~ % give cs3231 asst1 asst1.bundle